Atamasthana: Abhayagiri Dagaba

 The Abhayagiri Dagaba is situated in Anuradhapura, Sri Lanka.
 It was built during the reign of King Wattagamini Abhaya (commonly known as King Valagamba).
 It is one of the most extensive ruins in the world and one of the most sacred Buddhist pilgrimage cities.
 Historically it was a great monastic centre as well as a royal capital, with magnificent monasteries rising to many stories, roofed with gilt bronze or tiles of burnt clay glazed in brilliant colours.
 To the north of the city, encircled by great walls and containing elaborate bathing ponds, carved balustrades and moonstones, stood "Abhayagiri", one of seventeen such religious units in Anuradhapura and the largest of its five major viharas.
-Surrounding the humped dagaba, Abhayagiri Vihara was a seat of the Northern Monastery, or Uttara Vihara.
+Surrounding the humped dagaba, Abhayagiri Vihara was a seat of the Northern Monastery or Uttara Vihara.

-The 1st or 2nd century BC built Abhayagiri dageba (confused by some books and maps with the Jetavanarama), was the centrepiece of a monastery of 5000 monks.
+The 1st or 2nd century BC Abhayagiri dageba (confused by some books and maps with the Jetavanarama), was the centrepiece of a monastery of 5000 monks.
 The name means ‘Hill of Protection’ or ‘Fearless Hill’, another claim ‘Giri’ was the name of a local Jain monk.
 The monastery was part of the ‘School of the Secret Forest’, a heretical sect that studied both Mahayana and Theravada Buddhism, also Chinese traveller Faxian (also spelt Fa Hsien) visited in AD 412.

 The dageba was probably rebuilt several times to reach its peak 75m height.
 It has some interesting bas-reliefs, including one near the western stairway of an elephant pulling up a tree.
 A large slab with a Buddha footprint can be seen on the northern side, and the eastern and western steps have unusual moonstones made from concentric stone slabs.

 Jetavanaramaya

 The Jetavanaramaya is a stupa, located in the ruins of Jetavana Monastery in the sacred world heritage city of Anuradhapura, Sri Lanka.
-King Mahasena (273-301 AD) initiated the construction of the stupa following the destruction of Mahavihara, his son Meghavanna resume the construction work of the stupa.
+King Mahasena (273-301 AD) initiated the construction of the stupa following the destruction of Mahavihara, and his son Meghavanna resumed the construction work of the stupa.
 A part of a sash or belt tied by the Buddha is believed to be the relic that is enshrined here.

-The archaeologists believe it may have the original height over 100m, but today is about 70m, and also this was a similar height to the Abhayagiri as well.
+The archaeologists believe it may have an original height of over 100m, but today is about 70m, and this was a similar height to the Abhayagiri as well.
 When it was built, it was the third-tallest monument in the world, the first two being Egyptian pyramids.
 A British guidebook from the early 20th century calculated that there were enough bricks in the dageba's brick core to make a 3m-high wall stretching from London to Edinburgh.

 Behind it stand the ruins of a monastery that could accommodate around 3000 monks, and one building has doorjambs over 8 m high which is still standing, with another 3 m underground.
 At one time, massive doors opened to reveal a large Buddha image.